shoko-inori/csc207-2018fall/A1/codesmells.md

 ### List of classes and line numbers involved

-* WarehouseManager.sequencerSequenced, Line 166
+* PickerOrderList.getIDs, Lines 97 - 104

 ### Description:

-The parameter name is never used in the method.
+The method getIDs is never used.

 ### Solution: